Tata Nexon: Safety

+Tata presented knee mapping data to have some penalties removed and made a seatbelt reminder for the front passenger a standard fitment for production from 7 December 2018.
+They then funded a reassessment, including an evaluation of the added seatbelt reminder and a basic ECE Regulation 95 side impact test required for the maximum five-star rating for adult protection.

-In December 2018, the Nexon for India became the first ever car model sold in the country to achieve the maximum five-star rating for adult protection in the tests (based on Latin NCAP 2013).
+In December 2018, the Nexon for India became the first ever car model sold in the country to achieve the maximum five-star rating for adult protection in the tests (similar to Latin NCAP 2013).